WeatherLab/fsodoc/source/libraries/validation.rst

 Overview
 ********

-Before explaining CodeIgniter's approach to data validation, let's describe the ideal scenario:
+Before explaining FSO's approach to data validation, let's describe the ideal scenario:

 #.
 A form is displayed.